-Despite the pretax loss from continuing operations, the income tax benefit in the Condensed Consolidated Statements of Operations is \$0 for the three-month period ended March 31, 2024 (compared to an income tax benefit of approximately \$ 264,000 for the three-month period ended March 31, 2023), due to the recording of a valuation allowance against the net deferred tax assets as of March 31, 2024.
-The valuation allowance was recorded based on management's determination that it is more likely than not that the Company may not realize the net deferred tax assets in the future.
+The income tax expense in the Condensed Consolidated Statements of Operations is \$ 0 for the three- and six-month period ended June 30, 2024 compared to an income tax expense of approximately \$1,479,000 and \$1,063,000 for the three- and six-month period ended June 30, 2023, respectively, due to the valuation allowance recorded against the net deferred tax assets as of June 30, 2024 and 2023.
+The valuation allowance was initially recorded during the second quarter of 2023 based on management's determination that it is more likely than not that the Company will not realize the net deferred tax assets in the future.

-The effective tax rate benefit for the three-month period ended March 31, 2024 is 0%, compared to an effective tax rate benefit of 21.2% for the three-month period ended March 31, 2023, respectively.
-The difference between the statutory rate of 21% and the effective tax rate expense of 0% for the three-month period ended March 31, 2024 is due to the recording of the valuation allowance against the net deferred tax assets as of March 31, 2024.
+The effective tax rate benefit for the three- and six-month period ended June 30, 2024 is 0%, compared to an effective tax rate of 18.4% and 10.6% for the three- and six-month period ended June 30, 2023, respectively.
+The difference between the statutory rate of 21% and the effective tax rate expense of 0% for the three- and six-month period ended June 30, 2024 is due to the valuation allowance recorded against the deferred tax assets (net) as of June 30, 2024.